hobara/TableForU/docs/README.md

 <h2>Minimum Viable Product</h2>

 TableForYou is a web application inspired by OpenTable.
 This web application is built with a Ruby on Rails backend and React/Redux frontend.
-By completion this app will satisfy the following criterial with smooth, bug-free navigation, and sufficient CSS styling:
+This app will satisfy the following criterial with smooth, bug-free navigation, and sufficient CSS styling:

 - [ ] Hosting on Heroku
+- [ ] Production README
+- [ ] Authentication
 - [ ] Create and search restaurants
 - [ ] Reservations
 - [ ] Ratings/reviews